realworldocaml/book/en/11-syntax-extensions.md

 syntax extensions, let's take a detour that will explain the motivation behind creating them in the first place.

-## A detour: serialization with s-expressions
+## Serialization with s-expressions

 Serialization, _i.e._ reading and writing program data to a sequence of bytes, is an important and common programming task.
-To this end, Core comes with good support for _s-expressions_, which are a convenient general-purpose serialization format with the following
+To this end, Core comes with good support for _s-expressions_, which are a convenient general-purpose serialization format.
+The type of an s-expression is as follows:
-type:

 ~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 module Sexp : sig